 Gastrointestinal Cancer Program

-Activities are integrated through a multispecialty GI Clinic, which sees patients and meets for discussion regularly.
-Our staff includes medical oncologists, surgeons, gastroenterologists, radiologists, radiation oncologists, nurses, social workers and nutritionists.
+The activities of our specialists are integrated through a multispecialty clinic where you will be seen regularly and clinicians will regularly review your progress.
+Our staff includes expert medical oncologists, surgeons, gastroenterologists, radiologists, radiation oncologists, nurses, social workers and nutritionists.

-- radiofrequency ablation - destruction of cancerous tissue by the use of high frequency alternating current.
-The current destroys the cancerous tissue
+- Radiofrequency ablation - destruction of cancerous tissue by the use of high frequency alternating current

-- combined modality therapy - use of the multiple techniques to destroy the cancer cells and or tumor
+- Combined modality therapy - use of multiple techniques to destroy the cancer cells and or tumor